 Biotechnology is considered to be an important disruptor because it has the potential to considerably impact on human health through creating better and cheaper medication and treatments for disease or complaints.
 This is what biotechnology already does.
 However, where it has the power to really drive even greater impact is when it is combined with other areas.

 Combining it with regenerative medicine can be used to slow or prevent aging, and that when it is combined with 3D-bioprining it can help with the development of printing human organs.
 Meanwhile if it is combined with cybernetics it can be used to combine people with machines, driving excitement in the scientific community as this allows people to rise beyond their current limits.
 It all sounds very much like science fiction but some of this is starting to evolve and drive change.

 There are a number of important drivers that have and will increase growth in the biotechnology market.
 These include mergers and acquisitions which can increase efficiency and drive the scale of innovation sky high.
 It is argued that people living longer and living in urban areas more are also factors.
 Amazingly, it is cited that people are living 7.4 years longer at this point than they were 50 years ago.
-This has led to further demand from biotechnology companies for new products that help to better maintain health.
+This has led to further demand from biotechnology companies and out-licensing partners for new products that help maintain health.

 Urbanisation has led to a growing middle class in places like India and China which in turn has also led to increased demand for new medical products.
 Support and funding has also increased in the biotechnology industry, with a greater level of interest from investors.
 At the same time, political support has increased as governments realise the potential that biotechnology can bring to improve lives.

 There are some barriers to progress in the biotechnology industry as well.
 One of these is explained to be increased regulation.
 For example, the cost of clinical development has become more expensive.
 Failure rate of new drugs being tested is also very high and this can be off putting with regard to encouraging development in this area, as this represents a waste of money for organisations that could have invested elsewhere.